 History Post-Baccalaureate Program

 The History Post-Baccalaureate (Post-Bac) program leads to licensure in Social Studies; it is designed for students who already hold a BA.
 The program begins in May of one year and ends in May the following year.
 All History Post-Bac applicants must meet with or otherwise contact the History Post-Bac advisor before applying to the program.
-The advisor is the chair of History, Dr. Joan Clinefelter, and she can be reached at firstname.lastname@example.org or at 970-351-2905.
-After meeting with the History Post-Bac advisor, applicants must apply to the Graduate School, marking on the application that they are applying to the History Post-Bac program.
-The deadline is March 15, and we encourage potential applicants to contact the advisor the fall before they apply.
+The advisor is the graduate coordinator for History, Professor Nicholas Syrett, and he can be reached at email@example.com.
+After speaking with the History Post-Bac advisor, applicants must apply to the Graduate School, marking on the application that they are applying to the History Post-Bac program.
 Once the applicant has applied to the Graduate School, the application is processed by History and by the Education program.
 Applicants should understand that they will be taking mostly education courses in the Post-Bac.
-Questions about the education portion of the Post-Bac can be sent to Dr. Clinefelter, or contact Jonathan Shaw at email@example.com.
+Questions about the education portion of the Post-Bac can be sent to Jonathan Shaw at firstname.lastname@example.org.

 To apply to the History Post-Bac:

-1. Meet with or contact the advisor, Dr. Joan Clinefelter (firstname.lastname@example.org) to discuss requirements.
-Students should either send a copy of their transcripts or bring a transcript with them so that she can determine any requirements that might need to be met.
+1. Meet with or contact the advisor, Professor Nicholas Syrett (email@example.com) to discuss requirements.
+Students should either send a copy of their transcripts or bring a transcript with them so that he can determine any requirements that might need to be met.

 2. Assemble official copies of transcripts from ALL community colleges or universities; craft a statement explaining why you want to teach History/Social Studies and why you wish to do the Post-Bac (limit 500 words); these are needed for the Graduate School Application.